tallamjr/chipmunk/HELP.md

 ### First Steps
 1. **Run the simulator**: `./bin/analog`
-   - The tutorial circuit (`lesson1.lgf`) opens automatically for new users; open any other file with ./bin/analog file.lgf.
+   - The tutorial circuit (`lesson1.lgf`) opens automatically for new users; open any other file with `./bin/analog file.lgf`.
 2. **Get command-line help**: `./bin/analog --help`
 3. **In-program help**: Press `?` key or click the HELP button